MSc Technology, Work and Health

 This is a two-year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given at KTH Campus and KTH Flemingsberg in Stockholm by the School of Engineering Sciences in Chemistry, Biotechnology and Health (at KTH).

 In the second half of the second year, a 30-credit degree project is carried out in the student’s area of focus.
 The project may be done individually or in groups of two students.
-There is also a possibility to choose a one-year master's degree (60 credits), and instead do a 15-credit degree project, in the second half of the first year.
+If a student would choose to discontinue the two year program, it may be possible to obtain one-year master's degree, after contact with the programme director.

 Find out what students from the programme think about their time at KTH.